Leone, American Samoa: 20th century

-From the 1920s until just after World War II, Leone gained a reputation for its siapo mamanu.
-In the book Siapo: Barkcloth Art of Samoa artist Mary J. Pritchard described her experiences learning siapo from the women of Leone at this time.
-One woman, Kolone Fai'ivae Leoso, emerged as an influential prolific and figure designer.
-Her compositions were often inspired by the stained glass windows of the Leone Congregational Church.
-Leoso died in 1970.
+In 1934, Annie Montague Alexander and Louise Kellogg visited Leone during their Pacific expedition.
+Leone served as their base for collecting specimens.
+The women spent a week in the forests near Leone, gathering a representative collection for the University of California Museum of Paleontology, which included doves, fruit pigeons, kingfishers, and fruit bats.
+They attended traditional Samoan festivities, such as siva dances and feasts.
+The hospitality extended to their accommodations as well, with the women retiring each night to a fale, a traditional guesthouse.

-Leone was home to a bomber airstrip, known as Leone Airfield, which was completed on September 30, 1943.
-Leone High School and Midkiff Elementary School are situated today where the airfield once was located.
-It was abandoned in early 1945 due to turbulent air currents and lack of use.
+On September 30, 1943, a bomber airstrip known as Leone Airfield was completed in Leone.
+Today, the site is home to Leone High School and Midkiff Elementary School.
+The airfield was abandoned in early 1945 due to turbulent air currents and lack of use.
 The airstrip was meant to be a Marine Corps fighter strip, but only a total of two airplanes were able to land and take off before the strip was declared unsafe due to the turbulent air currents.

+During his 1961-62 archaeological surveys in Leone, Dr. Yoshihiko Sinoto documented the first known pre-European petroglyphs in American Sāmoa (or in the Samoan Islands overall) at Leone Bay.
+Additional petroglyphs were discovered in 1966.

 In October 1982, residents in Leone celebrated the 150th anniversary of the first missionary, John Williams.
 The Catholic Church in town celebrated the 100th anniversary of the Sisters School, which was established in Leone in 1883 by Sisters Mary St. Vincent, St. Claire, and St. Thérese.

 Modern times

 The highest-ranking Samoan military serviceman to lose his life in the War in Iraq, U.S. Marine Lt.
 Col. Max Galeai, was killed in Karmah, Iraq on June 26, 2008.
 He was from Leone and is buried in the village.

 Leone had the most victims in American Samoa in the 2009 tsunami.
-A memorial garden - Leone Healing Garden - was created on the So Poloa family land, where most of the 11 victims were found.
+A memorial garden - Leone Healing Garden - was created on the Sā Poloa family land, where most of the 11 victims were found.
 The garden commemorates the loss of the 2009 tsunami that killed 22 and injured hundreds of Leone residents.
-Located just offshore are remnants of a fishing ship that was damaged by the 2018 cyclone Gita.
+Located just offshore are remnants of a fishing ship that was damaged by Cyclone Gita in 2018.

 In 2011, Leone Post Office was dedicated and replaced an older one destroyed by the 2009 tsunami.